RobLewisQA/Prize_Generator/README.md

 > This application was tested using the flask-testing, unittest, pytest, pytest-cov python libraries.
 The testing thoughouly interrogates the app's logic and configuration, using mock API requests and the SQLite database engine for data-submission testing.
 The coverage of testing is [INSERT HERE]% altogether.
 > To replicate the testing, simply run...
 #### Deployment software:
-> Prize Project was designed for containerised deployment across 4 virtual machines - each machine's name and role is specified in the Ansible inventory.yaml file, so these must be followed or changed appropriately for Ansible to connect to them.
+> Prize Generator was designed for containerised deployment across 4 virtual machines - each machine's name and role is specified in the Ansible inventory.yaml file, so these must be followed or changed appropriately for Ansible to connect to them.
 Docker is the containerisation tool used for this application, and Ansible is used with Jenkins to initialise a swarm of a manager node, a worker node and an Nginx node acting as the reverse proxy as well as a load balancer.
 It is recommended that only the Nginx node be accessible to HTTP traffic - the script design is based on ports 5000, 5001, 5002 and 5003 being inaccessibile to public requests.
 >Continuous Deployment utilises a Jenkins pipeline to support automated deployment using Git Webhooks, so that a push to a specified branch of the repository intiates a rebuild of the app on the new source code without bringing the web-app down in the meanwhile.
 The Jenkins pipeline also pushes the images of containers to a Docker Hub repository before initiating the swarm deployment.
 This saves build time where the image already exists and can be pulled down from Docker Hub rather than rebuilt each time.
 #### Continous Integration and Version Control:
 > The source code for this application is maintained in a Github repository accessible [here](https://github.com/RobLewisQA/Prize_Project), and can be conncted to Jenkins for automatic continuous integration and deployment.